-The facts reviewed so far establish a broad similarity between Yucatec and betterstudied languages of Talmy's verb-framed type such as Japanese, Spanish, and Turkish, in that verbs that appear to be translational equivalents of "path-conflating" verbs such as enter, exit, ascend, and so on are required to form Motion descriptions.
-However, there are two important differences: First, as discussed in the next section, Path distinctions are not reflected at all outside the verb; so Yucatec at the very least exhibits a more radical kind of verb-framing.
-But secondly, evidence is presented in section 3 suggesting that the Yucatec CoL verbs do not, in fact, encode Path functions either - and that these notions are therefore not lexicalized at all in Yucatec.
+The facts reviewed so far establish a broad similarity between Yucatec and better-studied languages of Talmy's verb-framed type such as Japanese, Spanish, and Turkish, in that verbs that appear to be translational equivalents of "path-conflating" verbs such as enter, exit, ascend, and so on are required to form Motion descriptions.
+However, there are two important differences: First, as discussed in the next section, Path distinctions are not reflected outside the verb; so Yucatec at the very least exhibits a more radical kind of verb framing.
+But second, evidence is presented later suggesting that the Yucatec CoL verbs do not, in fact, encode Path functions either-and that these notions are therefore not lexicalized in Yucatec.